FIAT Punto (2010 - )

 Equipment from launch (January 2010):

-The base-level model has electrically adjustable door mirrors, 15-inch steel wheels, height adjustable driver's seat, electric front windows, ABS with electronic brakeforce distribution, driver and passenger airbags, driver's knee airbag, Blue&Me and a CD stereo.
+Active comes with electrically adjustable door mirrors, 15-inch steel wheels, height adjustable driver's seat, electric front windows, ABS with electronic brakeforce distribution, driver and passenger airbags, driver's knee airbag, Blue&Me and a CD stereo.

-Adds a leather steering wheel, leather gear lever, split folding rear seats, air conditioning, side and window airbags, fitting for the Blue&Me TomTom sat nav.
+Dynamic gets a leather steering wheel, leather gear lever, split folding rear seats, air conditioning, side and window airbags, fitting for the Blue&Me TomTom sat nav.

-Gets metallic finish bumper inserts, 16-inch alloy wheels, interior ambient lighting, cruise control, rear parking sensors, rain sensitive wipers, dual-zone climate control, ESP stability control with a hill holder function and a third rear head restraint.
+Eleganza adds metallic finish bumper inserts, 16-inch alloy wheels, interior ambient lighting, cruise control, rear parking sensors, rain sensitive wipers, dual-zone climate control, ESP stability control with a hill holder function and a third rear head restraint.

-Comes with a rear spoiler, dark tinted headlights, front foglights, air conditioning but doesn't have the climate control, cruise control or ESP of the Eleganza.
+GP comes with a rear spoiler, dark tinted headlights, front foglights, air conditioning but doesn't have the climate control, cruise control or ESP of the Eleganza.

-The great looking Sporting has side skirts, a chrome exhaust pipe, 17-inch wheels, sports seats, cruise control, air conditioning and ESP.Back: Driving Next: Specifications
+Sporting has side skirts, a chrome exhaust pipe, 17-inch wheels, sports seats, cruise control, air conditioning and ESP.Back: Driving Next: Specifications